 Royse City real estate is some of the most expensive in Texas, although Royse City house values don't compare to the most expensive real estate in the U.S.

-Royse City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Royse City is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Royse City is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Royse City who work in office and administrative support (15.57%), management occupations (11.58%), and sales jobs (11.00%).
+There are especially a lot of people living in Royse City who work in office and administrative support (15.28%), management occupations (12.62%), and sales jobs (10.34%).

 Because of many things, Royse City is a great place for families with children to consider.
 First of all, many other families with children live here, making Royse City a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Royse City has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Royse City’s overall crime rate is lower than average for the country.